Mattress Buying Guide

-This “white glove” type of delivery service is preferred by many vs. unwrapping a compressed foam mattress out of a box and having to deal with the mattress that is being replaced, however it does cost more and require setting an appointment with delivery personnel.
+This “white glove” type of delivery service is preferred by many vs. unwrapping a compressed foam model out of a box and having to deal with the mattress that is being replaced, however it does cost more and require setting an appointment with delivery personnel.

 The presence of these polices is a key consideration to take into account when choosing a mattress purchased online.

-In addition, warranty for the mattress you purchase is also something to make sure you evaluate, with many manufacturers offering 10, 15, 20 year or in some cases even lifetime warranties for their products.
+In addition, warranty for the model you purchase is also something to make sure you evaluate, with many manufacturers offering 10, 15, 20 year or in some cases even lifetime warranties for their products.

 Price, in the end, is often what most people base their purchase decision on.
 However, this can be misleading when thinking about the traditional in-store mattress purchasing model.

 The traditional retailers selling brands such as Tempur-pedic, Sealy, and Simmons have extremely high purchase prices due to their in-store distribution model which has to factor in a variety of margins and commissions for distributors, sales representatives, and other middlemen.

 The new online retailers remove these middlemen and allow a premium product to be sold at a fraction of the cost by delivering direct to the consumer and selling via online channels only.

 This results in a much lower cost for the same level of quality compared to department stores.

 In fact, we recommend bypassing in-store retailers all together, as often being able to test out a mattress doesn’t help much when it is only 5 minutes in a store with conflicting sources of information (biased commission-based sales reps) and the fact that you are paying so much more for the same or often lower level of quality.

 Some recommendations on choosing a mattress budget: